 So many creatives refer to how their mother influenced their creative journey, but few refer to their Dads.
 And, yes, my mother was always making something – sewing clothes for all of us, knitting, crafting and more.
 She taught me my love for textiles.
+In this article I want to give thanks, Dad.

 I now realize that my Dad had a lot of influence on my creativity.
 He showed me patience, persistence and perfection with his woodworking.
 I learned about composition from his love of photography (even though most of the pictures were slides we never saw!).
 And, my thirst for adventure and life-long learning was given to me by my Dad.